-What's New in install4j 9.0
+What's new in install4j 9.0

 Change release:

-Please see the change log for a detailed list of changes.
 For a discussion of breaking changes when migrating from install4j 8, please see this blog post.

 install4j 9.0 introduces the following notable new features: